This index page will link to all the articles that will be useful for a Systems Administrator handling a WorkBook installation.

 Server requirements are tricky, this document will attempt to guide you in the right direction, however this is only guide lines, some customers will use more resources, some less, it depends on the user profile.

-Installation and environment configuration
+Environment Installation and Configuration

 This guide mostly just points out what has to be present on the server before the WorkBook Technicians will install the base system.